2600hz/kazoo/applications/crossbar/doc/ref/accounts.md

 #### Schema

+Accounts represent tenants or customers on the system.
+Each account represents an individual dataset or sandbox that only one tenant can access.
+The data set is architecturally independent from other tenants.

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `call_restriction` | Account level call restrictions for each available number classification | `object` | `{}` | `false`